 All traffic from the backend subnets is now routed through the NextGen Firewall F-Series VM.
 Propagating the routing table changes to the VMs in the subnets can take a couple of minutes.
 See the Troubleshooting section below on how to query Azure for the actual (effective) routing table used by the VM.

-- Configure UDR route rewriting and IP forward protection to display the Azure route table in NextGen Admin.
-For more information, see How to Configure Azure Cloud Integration using ARM.
+- Configure UDR route rewriting to display the Azure route table in NextGen Admin.
+For more information, see How to Configure Azure Route Table Rewriting for HA Clusters using ARM.